gerardVM/terraform-exec/README.md

 # terraform-exec fork

-This is a customized fork of the [terraform-exec](https://github.com/hashicorp/terraform-exec) library.
-This was necessary to be able to run Terraform inside a lambda function.
+This fork of the [terraform-exec](https://github.com/hashicorp/terraform-exec) library was necessary to be able to run Terraform inside a lambda function.
 Even though this is not a recommended approach, it is useful in the case that you want the lambda function to clone an existing repository and run Terraform on it.

 ## Go compatibility